 INTERNET ACCESS

 Internet access is controlled through individual accounts and passwords.
-The internet should be used to further the goals of the company through communication with co-workers, with clients of the firm, and with service providers.
+The internet should be used to further the goals of the Firm/Entity through communication with co-workers, with clients of the firm, and with service providers.
 It may be used for educational or professional development activities.
 Internet use must comply with all Federal and state laws, firm policies, and firm contracts.
 The internet may not be used for any illegal or unlawful purposes, nor may it be used in a way that violates firm policies.
 Personal use of the internet must be limited to use for communication with family and friends that is necessary during the work day.
 Use of the internet for uploading and downloading of files for personal use, personal photographs, gaming, chain letters, or pornography is prohibited.
-Employees may not establish company computers as participants in any peer-to-peer network.
+Employees may not establish Firm/Entity’s computers as participants in any peer-to-peer network.
 Employees may not view, copy, alter, or destroy data, software, documentation, or data communications belonging to the firm or another individual without authorized permission.
 Users may not send unreasonably large electronic mail attachments that may interfere with network performance.
 Users must not allow another person to use their internet access.
-The firm may monitor any employee’s internet activity occurring on company equipment or accounts.
+The firm may monitor any employee’s internet activity occurring on Firm/Entity equipment or accounts.
 The firm may use filtering software to limit access to sites on the internet.

 E-MAIL

 Email access at the firm is controlled through individual accounts and passwords.
-Employees are expected to check their e-mail in a consistent and timely manner so that they are aware of important company announcements, as well as for fulfilling business tasks.
+Employees are expected to check their e-mail in a consistent and timely manner so that they are aware of important Firm/entity announcements, as well as for fulfilling business tasks.
 E-mail is provided for business purposes but limited personal use is permitted.

 Secure, encrypted e-mail must be used for the transmission of any non-public information.